amitesh786/ConvertPDF/README.md

 - JavaScript (PDF-Lib.js) – For converting images to PDF

 ## 📌 How to Use
-- 1️⃣ Open index.html in a browser.
+- 1️⃣ Open `index.html` in your browser.
-- 2️⃣ Click on the file input and select one or more JPG/HEIC/PNG images.
+- 2️⃣ Use the file input or drag & drop one or more JPG, JPEG, HEIC, or PNG images.
-- 3️⃣ Click the "Convert to PDF" button and it will start loading.
+- 3️⃣ Click `Convert to PDF`.
-- 4️⃣ The converted PDF will be automatically downloaded.
+- 4️⃣ The generated PDF will automatically download.

 ## 🔧 Setup (For Developers)
 - Clone the repository: `git clone https://github.com/amitesh786/ConvertPDF.git`
 - cd ConvertPdf
-- Open index.html in a browser and start using the tool!
+Then, simply open `index.html` in your browser to get started.

 ## 📜 License
 - This project is open-source and available under the MIT License.